miguelvr/satiric-text-analysis/README.md

 In this project, we start by tackling the problem in the simplest way possible, in order to have a baseline, to then start adding complexity to the problem.

-Satire detection can be viewed as a simple document natural language processing (NLP) classification task, and as such, it can be split into two distinct phases:
+Satire detection can be viewed as a simple natural language processing (NLP) classification task, and as such, it can be split into two distinct phases:
   1. Feature extraction
   2. Model selection

-In the next sections, we'll explain how we process the process in order to extract representative features and the models used to achieve our goal.
+In the next sections, we'll explain how we process the data, in order to extract representative features, and the models used to achieve our goal.

 ### Feature Extraction